willvieira/ms_STM-managed/manuscript/manuscript.md

 Reducing extinction debt by increasing the frequency of disturbance (natural or anthropogenic) is expected to drive range shift by eliminating maladapted species that would persist for a long period, and then create colonization opportunities for advancing species [@Renwick2015; @Kuparinen2010].
 For instance, moderate disturbance has been shown to amplify compositional shift to warm-adapted species in the boreal-temperate ecotone of Quebec [@Brice2019].
-Here intensifying disturbance by increasing harvest of boreal stands did not affect the rate of northward range shift after warming temperature.
+Here intensifying disturbance by increasing harvest of boreal stands did not affect the rate of state shift after warming temperature.
-This result corroborates with @Vanderwel2014 in which harvest of boreal species amplifies transitions to early-successional forest type, but have no effect on the range shift of boreal conifers.
+This result corroborates with @Vanderwel2014 in which harvest of boreal species amplifies transitions to early-successional forest type, but has no effect on the range shift of boreal conifers.
-Similarly, moderate disturbances increased the probability of transition from mixed to temperate stands, but had a small effect on the transition from boreal to mixed [@Brice2020].
+Similarly, moderate disturbances increased the probability of transition from mixed to temperate stands but had a small effect on the transition from boreal to mixed [@Brice2020].
-Such lack of effect on range shift when reducing extinction debt may be explained by source-sink dynamics that, despite the increase in the extinction rate of patches due to harvest, maintains the high likelihood of harvested boreal stands becoming boreal in the future.
+Such lack of effect on range shift when reducing extinction debt may be explained by source-sink dynamics that, despite the increase in the extinction rate of patches due to harvest, maintain the high likelihood of harvested boreal stands becoming boreal in the future.
-Furthermore, limited dispersal may contributes to a lack of temperate colonization in harvested patches.
+Furthermore, limited dispersal may contribute to a lack of temperate colonization in harvested patches.
 The likelihood of harvested patches becoming boreal again may reduce if there is a demographic limit in the persistent boreal species (*e.g.* physiological responses @Reich2015), and further intensified if species better adapted to the new climate arrive (*e.g.* plantation), in which competitive exclusion will eliminate the less adapted species.

 ***Thinning increases temperate tree range expansion, but does not affect boreal stands***

 We explored the hypothesis that selective harvesting of boreal tree species (thinning) on the mixed region would increase the proportion of temperate species, and therefore increase the regional pool to favor the colonization of temperate trees into the boreal region.
-Thinning indeed increased the proportion of temperate stands in the mixed region, because it helps competitive exclusion.
+Thinning indeed increased the proportion of temperate stands in the mixed region by an increase in competitive exclusion ($\theta_{m}$ and $\theta_{T, m}$).
 Such expansion of the temperate range limits in response to harvest of boreal species corroborates with literature, where harvest has increased temperate species in the mixed region of Quebec [@Boulanger2019; @Brice2020].
 However, thinning did not have any effect on the range limit of boreal stands.
 In other words, temperate trees did not colonize boreal stands, even with increasing source pools.
-Such lack of temperate progression onto on the boreal region may be explained by the difficulty of temperate trees to settle in boreal stands due to priority effects and unfavourable substrates [@Solarik2018; @Solarik2020].
+Such lack of temperate progression onto the boreal region may be explained by the difficulty of temperate trees to settle in boreal stands due to priority effects and unfavourable substrates [@Solarik2018; @Solarik2020].
 This effect is included in the model indirectly through the invasion (mean $\beta_{T}$ = 0.62) and colonization (mean $\alpha_{T}$ = 0.99) parameters associated with the temperate stand.
-This  may be the result of plant-soil feedbacks, or the importance of gaps for temperate tree regeneration.
+This may be the result of plant-soil feedbacks or the importance of gaps for temperate tree regeneration.
-For instance, regeneration of temperate species such as red maple and red oak have been shown to be facilitated in gaps, while boreal species showed no difference [@Leithead2010].
+For instance, regeneration of temperate species such as red maple and red oak has been shown to be facilitated in gaps, while boreal species showed no difference [@Leithead2010].

 ***Limitations and future perspectives***